3 Reasons to File a North Carolina Class Action or Mass Tort

 Yet the decision to file a lawsuit — or to participate in a class action or mass tort in North Carolina — can nevertheless be very hard to make.
-Here are three reasons to work through your misgivings and at least set up a consultation with an accurate, effective mass tort law firm, like DeMayo Law, to explore your legal options:
+Here are three reasons to work through your misgivings and at least set up a consultation with an accurate, effective mass tort law firm, like DeMayo Law Offices, to explore your legal options:

 1. Prevent what happened to you or your loved one from happening to other people.

 Large insurance corporations and big companies are deep-pocketed and powerful; they often do what they want, irrespective of consumer interests.
 How can you stop their bad practices?
 Alone, it’s difficult.
-But when you team up with other injured parties, you can compel companies to “make good” on fiduciary promises and also protect other people in your community from having to go through what you’ve been through.
+But when you team up with other injured parties, you can compel companies to “make good” on fiduciary promises and protect other people in your community from having to go through what you’ve been through.

 2. The costs of long-term injuries really add up — and you may need cash to deal with them.